 We then made our way over to Mountain Tower, a lookout tower positioned on a ‘mountain,’ where we climbed to the top to view the magnificent green treetops and the sparkling waters of Lake Michigan in the distance.
 The sun was so warm and bright which made the day even more wonderful after the unusually mild summer we’ve been having in Wisconsin this August.

-Next, we came across Historic Island Dairy, a well-preserved building that was recently converted into The Lavender Shop of Fragrant Isle.
-Though the new owners managed to maintain the original look of the exterior part of the building, they definitely put a lot of time into remodeling the interior.
-It was bright and clean, with a tiled floor, modern décor, and a beautiful stone fireplace.
-There was dozens of different lavender products for sale, such as soaps and lotions, caramels, gelato, and candles, all made with lavender.
+Next, we came across Fragrant Isle.
+As we pulled into the parking lot, we noticed the vast, bright purple lavender fields stretching out behind the red building.
+It was truly a magnificent sight!
+We walked into the shop to find dozens of different lavender products for sale, such as soaps and lotions, caramels, gelato, candles, CBD oils, bath salts, and much more, all made with lavender.
 Not knowing how all-purpose lavender was, we curiously purchased some caramels and gelato, both of which were outstanding.
-We mingled around the lavender fields for a bit before heading off to our next island adventure.
+We mingled around the lavender fields for a bit and watched other guests “pick-your-own” lavender before heading off to our next island adventure.

-We drove back ‘downtown’ where we walked though some local businesses, such as Bread & Water, a restaurant, hotel and kayak rental; Déjà Vu, a resale clothing store; and Mann’s Grocery, were we stocked up on a few cases of our favorite drink, Coconut La Croix, that was priced less than it is at our local grocery store!
+We drove back ‘downtown’ where we walked though some local businesses, such as Bread & Water, a restaurant, hotel and kayak rental, and Mann’s Grocery, were we stocked up on a few cases of our favorite drink, Coconut La Croix, that was priced less than it is at our local grocery store!